• Art Magazine

 Why naked men are perceived differently

-The present: between freedom and responsibility
+The present: Between freedom and responsibility

-Sally man and naked children in art
+Sally Mann and naked children in art

 The #MeToo movement also shook the power structure of the art world.
 The British art magazine "ArtReview" "Power 100" art ranking in 2017.
 The movement changed the climate in which curators are selected, prizes are awarded, and exhibitions are conceived (as reported by the Tagesspiegel * ).

-Is nudity still a taboo today?
+Is nudity still taboo today?

-However, the following applies:
+However, the following still applies:

 Nudity in performances and museums